DataTalksClub/machine-learning-zoomcamp/05-deployment/01-intro.md

 ## Notes

-In This session we talked about the earlier model we made in chapter 3 for churn prediction. <br>
+In this session, we talked about the earlier model we made in chapter 3 for churn prediction. <br>
-This chapter containes the deployment of the model.
-If we want to use the model to predict new values without running the code, There's a way to do this.
+This chapter contains the deployment of the model.
+If we want to use the model to predict new values without running the code, there's a way to do this.
 The way to use the model in different machines without running the code, is to deploy the model in a server (run the code and make the model).
 After deploying the code in a machine used as server we can make some endpoints (using api's) to connect from another machine to the server and predict values.

+Model deployment is crucial when you need to use the model across different machines or applications without having to retrain or rerun the code.
+By deploying the model as a web service, external systems (like marketing services) can send requests to the server to get predictions, such as whether a customer is likely to churn.
+Based on the prediction, actions like sending promotional offers can be automated.

 To deploy the model in a server there are some steps:
-- After training the model save it, to use it for making predictions in future (session 02-pickle).
+1. **Train and Save the Model**: After training the model, save it as a file, to use it for making predictions in future (session 02-pickle).
-- Make the API endpoints in order to request predictions. (session 03-flask-intro and 04-flask-deployment)
+2. **Create API Endpoints**: Make the API endpoints in order to request predictions.
+It is possible to use the Flask framework to create web service API endpoints that other services can interact with (session 03-flask-intro and 04-flask-deployment).
-- Some other server deployment options (sessions 5 to 9)
+3. **Some other server deployment options** (sessions 5 to 9):
+   - **Pipenv**: Create isolated environments to manage the Python dependencies of the web service, ensuring they don’t interfere with other services on the machine.
+   - **Docker**: Package the service in a Docker container, which includes both system and Python dependencies, making it easier to deploy consistently across different environments.
+4. **Deploy to the Cloud**: Finally, deploy the Docker container to a cloud service like AWS to make the model accessible globally, ensuring scalability and reliability.

 Add notes from the video (PRs are welcome)
 <table>